-We don't eat much meat in my family because it's not healthy to eat too much red meat, but when there's a sale on and I feel like a real treat I buy a nice leg of lamb, and I am confident that my whole family are going to be very happy indeed.
+We don't eat much meat in my family because it's not healthy to eat too much red meat, but when there's a special occasion and we feel like a real treat, I buy a nice leg of lamb, and I am confident that my whole family are going to be very happy indeed.

 This leg of lamb recipe is very special because of the fresh herbs.
 I grow herbs in my garden, and there's nothing more pleasurable than picking them ready for a great recipe.

-I serve it with roast parsnips and special roast potatoes, French beans and if I'm really in the mood, broccoli with bechamel and Parmesan sauce.
+I serve this lamb with roast parsnips and special roast potatoes, French beans and if I'm really in the mood, broccoli with bechamel and parmesan sauce.

-Red wine goes well with this meal, and a light desert such as ice cream or fresh fruit will be perfect.
+Red wine goes well with this meal, and a light dessert such as vanilla ice cream with fresh strawberries, or fresh peaches and cream, would be perfect.

 My friends, who are from Wisconsin, invited us over for a meal.
 They served us delicious lamb kebabs and told us that lamb is not eaten very much in their part of the USA.
-None of us were sure why this is the case—perhaps you may know—if so do leave a comment.
+None of us was sure why this is the case—perhaps you may know—if so, do leave a comment.

 - 1 crushed garlic clove